aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/5-egress-scenarios/index.en.md

 ::::

-## Scenario #8: Allow egress to coredna and demo-app from client-one pod
+## Scenario #8: Allow egress to coredns and demo-app from client-one pod

-In this scenario, we will block all the egress traffic from **client-one** pod to **coredns** and **demo-app(()) ]
+In this scenario, we will block all the egress traffic from **client-one** pod to **coredns** and **demo-app(())

 ![sc8-allow-egress-coredns-demo-app](/static/images/6-network-security/1-network-policies/sc8-allow-egress-coredns-demo-app.png)

 ### Deploy the Network Policy